 There are two types of methods of suppression used in building fire safety design: passive and active.
-Passive suppression uses materials, systems, building elements, and/or building layout to prevent or resist ignition, to limit its spread to other combustible contents in the room and to contain the fire within the room or zone to prevent its spread to other sections of the structure.
+Passive suppression uses materials, systems, building elements, and/or building layout to prevent or resist ignition, to limit its spread to other combustible contents in the room, and contain the fire within the room or zone to prevent its spread to other sections of the structure.
 Active suppression is the employment of mechanical devices such as sprinklers or extinguishers to extinguish the fire in its early stages to prevent its spread.
 Passive suppression uses the natural properties of materials and products that are part of the building design to suppress the migration of the fire.

 When gypsum drywall panels are exposed to fire, the heat of the fire converts the crystalline water to steam.
 The heat energy that converts water to steam is thus absorbed, keeping the opposite side of the gypsum panel cool as long as there is water left in the gypsum, or until the gypsum panel is breached.

 USG ME has over 300 UL assemblies with different fire ratings and acoustical performances.
 Wall assemblies are tested to ASTM E119 as a full system including wall boards, insulation, steel studs and tracks, sealants and etc...
 UL assemblies can be 1 hr, 2hrs, 3 hrs, or 4 hrs fire rated assemblies.

 The specimen can no longer carry its load (self-weight and superimposed loads).

 Cracks or openings develop that allow the passage of flames or hot gasses.